Fred Durst: Trent Reznor and Marilyn Manson

+Reznor and Manson once again took aim at Durst and Limp Bizkit during a 2000 interview when Manson was asked about his opinion of Nine Inch Nails' recent video for the single "Starfuckers, Inc." in which the two take aim at multiple artists ranging from Billy Corgan, Michael Stipe, and notably Durst.
+Manson later exclaimed: "With this video, we didn't wanna seem bitching like about somehow that Limp Bizkit's doing better than we are, in their mind."
+Reznor later exclaimed; "I don't have to say Limp Bizkit sucks, you know it, I know it, I shouldn't have to say it".

-Fred Durst responded to Manson and Reznor's insults: "I understand that Marilyn Manson is very unhappy that his career has gone in a shambles and he's alienated his fans so if he has to say things like that because he's very mad at himself, I would forgive him.
+Durst responded to Manson and Reznor's insults: "I understand that Marilyn Manson is very unhappy that his career has gone in a shambles and he's alienated his fans so if he has to say things like that because he's very mad at himself, I would forgive him.
 And Trent Reznor's in the fucking same boat.
 Trent Reznor is obviously unhappy with how he's alienated the world, how long he took to make a record, and how he thought he was immortal.
 We're just here doing what we do and we have nothing to say about anybody.
 I wish them both luck and I feel sorry that they're so jealous and mad at themselves that they have to talk shit."

+Durst's relationship with Manson had reportedly grown cordial as the two appeared on the cover of a Rolling Stone magazine issue in June 2003 alongside James Hetfield and Ozzy Osbourne.

+Despite this, Limp Bizkit guitarist Wes Borland would join Manson's touring band in 2008.
+During a show in Seoul, South Korea on August 15, 2008; Manson would introduce Borland onstage and attacked Limp Bizkit, claiming to the crowd "Here's our new guitarist, he used to play for a really bad band…".
+Borland would depart Manson's touring band after less than nine months.